olton/mina-node-monitor/README.md

 ```
 Now folder `dist` contains a compiled client files.
 Copy these to your web server.

-### Build server app
+### Install server app
 The application server must be installed on a machine with a Mina.
 Monitor use graphql connection on `localhost:3085` to get Mina info.
-Also, the server requires opens network interface.
+Also, the server requires opens external network interface if client run on a different server.
 I use an external interface with a 3085 port and restrictions by iptables for connecting.

 ### Install server app
-TO install server app, copy files from `src` folder to your server to any folder convenient for you.
+To install server app, copy files from `src` folder to your server to any folder convenient for you (for example copy to `~/node-monitor` in a home directory).

 #### Dependencies
 To run server app, you must install two dependencies: